proximax-storage/xpx-chain-devportal-docs/docs/cheatsheet.md

 - Use AliasTransaction to link or unlink the namespace to address or mosaic.

-- You can send transaction to linked namespace directly instead of using addresses or mosaic ids.
+- You can send transactions to linked namespace directly instead of using addresses or mosaic ids.

 - eg.
   - `mycompany.address` can be linked to mycompany's address